Mudza09/forex-price-tickers/readme.md

 ### Options

-All these options are optional.
+The options you can customize

 ``` js
 forexRates({